Mounika-github99/NLP.ipynb/README.md

 * **BERT**: Best performing with **92%** accuracy, leveraging pre-trained transformer-based embeddings.
 * **Classical ML**: Achieved **90%** accuracy using traditional techniques with TF-IDF features.
 * **BiLSTM + GloVe**: **89%** accuracy, effectively learning sequential dependencies in text.

-This format gives the key points and results in a clean, straightforward manner!
-Let me know if you'd like any tweaks.